3. Thinking critically about evidence

 Case Study 3: Collecting oral testimonies

-Mrs Kasigwa teaches social studies to Primary 6 at a small school in the Jinja district.
-Many of the families have older members who remember or were affected by the expulsion of Ugandan Asians in 1972.
+Mrs Okolo teaches social studies to Primary 6 at a small school just outside Aba, Nigeria.
+Many of the families have older members who remember or were part of the Aba women’s riot of 1929.
 Resource 4 gives some background information.
-Mrs Kasigwa has invited two Asians, who have returned to the country, to speak about their experiences.
+Mrs Okolo has invited two people to come to the school, to speak about their experiences.
 (See Key Resource: Using the local community/environment as a resource [Tip: hold Ctrl and click a link to open it in a new tab.
 (Hide tip)] as this will help you plan and organise such a visit.)
-They will come on consecutive days as they have businesses and have to arrange for other people to look after them.
+They will come on consecutive days as they do not know each other and have differing views about the role played by the women.

-Mrs Kasigwa warns her class that these two people were children, one a teenager and one younger, when they left – their memories will be different from those of their parents and from each other.
-Before the guests arrive, the pupils prepare some questions that they want to ask.
+Mrs Okolo warns her class that these two women are now very old, and that an older person’s memory is not always very good.
+Before the guests arrive, the pupils prepare some questions that they want to ask the women.
 Over two days, the visitors come and tell their stories.
 The pupils listen carefully and ask them questions.

-In the next lesson, Mrs Kasigwa and the class discuss the similarities and differences between the two accounts.
-They think about why the two visitors have different views on the events.
+In the next lesson, Mrs Okolo and the class discuss the similarities and differences between the two accounts.
+They think about why the two women have different views on the events.

-Mrs Kasigwa lists the key points that came out of their stories and also stresses that, when they were young, the journey to another part of the world might have been more exciting and less worrying than it would have been to their parents.
-She explains that while these oral histories may give pupils some understanding of the exile, they may not always be accurate, and the stories that different people tell may vary considerably.
+Mrs Okolo lists the key points that came out of their stories and also stresses that, when they were young, being members of the Aba women’s riot was very important to these women, and they may have romanticised their involvement.
+She explains that while these oral histories may give pupils some understanding of the Aba women’s riot, they may not always be accurate, and the stories that different people tell may vary considerably.

-Mrs Kasigwa believes her class learned a valuable lesson in the uses and problems of gathering oral evidence of history.
+Mrs Okolo believes her class learned a valuable lesson in the uses and problems of gathering oral evidence of history.